Adrien3198/HabanaBenchmark/README.md

 ---

 This repository provides a script for training a 2D U-Net of liver segmentation in CT volumes.
 It is designed to run on the dl1.24xlarge, p3dn.24xlarge and p4d.24xlarge EC2 instances on AWS.
 Monitoring metrics are logged to evaluate the performance of Gaudi cards and Nvidia GPUs.

-You con find more information and resources at [Habana for developers website](https://developer.habana.ai/)
+You can find more information and resources at [Habana for developers website](https://developer.habana.ai/)

 ## Setup